Jackalaterine/kwk-AFRAME-lab/README.md

 [Click here to go to the A-Frame Guide and Begin](https://aframe.io/docs/0.6.0/guides/building-a-basic-scene.html)

 ##### I finished my scene!
 Wooo!
 Congratulations, you've just made your first VR scene.
+Want to experience the virtual reality world you just made?
-Preview your scene and pop it out into its own tab.
-Copy and paste the url on this preview page and use <https://goo.gl/> to create a shortened link.
-Request a pair of VR goggles from one of the teachers.
-Use the samsung internet app in the library section and enter in your shortened URL to view your 3D scene.
-Click on the goggles in the bottom right corner to enter goggles mode.
+1. Preview your scene and pop it out into its own tab.
+2. Copy and paste the url on this preview page and use <https://goo.gl/> to create a shortened link.
+3. Request a pair of VR goggles from one of the teachers.
+4. Use the samsung internet app in the library section and enter in your shortened URL to view your 3D scene.
+5. Click on the goggles in the bottom right corner to enter goggles mode.

-If you want more to do...
+###### If you want more to do...
 * Try adding more shapes and animations to your basic scene
 * OR apply what you have learned from this excercise to your 3D resume